 What are cytokines?

 Cytokines are small proteins that can either step-up or step-down the immune response.
-One of the cytokines, interleukin 4 (IL4), is essential for the production of IgE.
+One of the cytokines, interleukin 4 (IL4), is essential for the production of IgE antibodies.
 Interleukin 5 (IL5) and others are important in attracting other cells, particularly eosinophils, which then promote inflammation.
 This spectrum of cytokines is also released by the TH2 lymphocytes, thus further promoting allergic inflammation.

 What is the "early phase" of an allergic reaction?